rhyanvargas/react-white-elephant-application/README.md

 # Refactor

 - Convert `GiftCard` and `PanelComponent` into a [Reusable Component](https://scrimba.com/learn/frontend/react-children-cKp2a3cE) called `CardComponent`, so that styles are the same, but structure is flexible
+- Refactor and Organize Gameplay/Business Rules:
-- Use Reducer to cleanup functions
+  - Use Reducer
+  - Seperate View layer and business logic from components
+- Setup Routes
+  - /Login
+  - /game
+  - /summary

 # Future Enhancements